jalcine/website/src/_drafts/lets-get-over-github.markdown

 [Launchpad][] (to an extent), and now [Google Code][] decided to let them [handle the code-hosting jazz][1][^1].
 It's what every startup company would want, to come into a game _after_ its competitors and have them bend to their will; essentially becoming the _market_.
-People've built companies around Github like [Waffle.io][] and [Gitter.im][].
+People've built products around Github like [Waffle.io][] and [Gitter.im][].
 But we get it.
 One-click repository creation!
 Per-repository Wikis!
 Web hooks based on the Git hooks!
 Amazeballs!

 But now it's gotten a bit ridiculous to be honest.
 There's people who I can't name who'd go as far as to deem you an incapable programmer if you lack a Github account or don't use Git.
 I feel like that's a loaded statement (and a judge of individual character), but it points to a bigger problem.
 We rely _too_ much on this service.
 Anyone can say the same of Google, but they've had a habit of cutting things when we get close to them, to make us stronger[^2].